md-abdul-alim/Clinic-Management-System/README.md

 # Clinic-Management
- A desktop software for Doctor's Appointment.
+ A desktop software for Doctor's Appointment. \n
 There are four category user types.
 i) Admin
 ii) Patient